MicrosoftDocs/Viva/Viva/organizational-data-copilot.md

 ---
 # Use Organizational Data in Microsoft Copilot and Microsoft 365

-If you've configured [Organizational Data in Microsoft 365](organizational-data.md), you can view and use your organizational data in Copilot (as long as you've got the correct license).
-Use the following information to configure and manage organizational data in Copilot.
+If you've configured [Organizational Data in Microsoft 365](organizational-data.md), you can view and use your organizational data in the Copilot dashboard(as long as you've got the correct license).
+Use the following information to configure and manage organizational data for the Copilot dashboard.

 ## Licensing
-To access your organizational data in Copilot, you need one of the following license:
+To access your organizational data in the Copilot dashboard, you need one of the following license:
 - Microsoft 365 Copilot
 - Viva Insights or Viva Suite